Public Health Research Data Forum

 Read a summary of the study: Ethical sharing of health research data in low- and middle-income countries [PDF 50KB]

-See the Journal of Empirical Research on Health Research Ethics for an in-depth series of articles describing the study results.
+See the Journal of Empirical Research on Health Research Ethics for a series of articles describing the study results.

 Research on opportunities and challenges around data linkage

 Data linkage means bringing together two or more sources of information which relate to the same individual, event, institution or place.
 We commissioned research to explore the opportunities and challenges around data linkage in public health research.

 The work was done by researchers at the:

 - University of the West of England, UK